ronf/asyncssh/docs/api.rst

 the keys from or an :class:`SSHAuthorizedKeys` object which was previously imported from a string by calling :func:`import_authorized_keys` or read from a file by calling :func:`read_authorized_keys`.

+An authorized keys file may contain public keys or X.509 certificates in OpenSSH format or X.509 certificate subject names.
+See :ref:`SpecifyingX509Subjects` for more information on using subject names in place of specific X.509 certificates.

 SSHAuthorizedKeys
 -----------------